The effort to find Naya Rivera has transitioned from a search and rescue mission to a recovery effort.

 Expert divers of the lake were on hand for the search, but authorities said Thursday there were a lot of trees and vegetation under water making the search difficult and dangerous.

 Sheriff’s officials also said there was no evidence of foul play or any indication of a suicide.
 They said they believe whatever happened was an accident of some sort.
 Authorities said Rivera had been to the lake in the past.
+Check This Out for information on accident and injury lawyers.

 By Thursday evening, two German shepherds from the California Rescue Dog Association had been enlisted.
 They are trained to detect the gasses released by human cadavers, authorities said.